ansible/ansible/docs/docsite/rst/network/user_guide/network_best_practices_2.5.rst

 Example 2: simplifying playbooks with network agnostic modules
 ==============================================================

+(This example originally appeared in the `Deep Dive on cli_command for Network Automation <https://www.ansible.com/blog/deep-dive-on-cli-command-for-network-automation>`_ blog post by Sean Cavanaugh -`@IPvSean <https://github.com/IPvSean>`_).

 If you have two or more network platforms in your environment, you can use the network agnostic modules to simplify your playbooks.
 You can use network agnostic modules such as ``cli_command`` or ``cli_config`` in place of the platform-specific modules such as ``eos_config``, ``ios_config``, and ``junos_config``.
 This reduces the number of tasks and conditionals you need in your playbooks.

 .. note::